osg-htc/technology/docs/policy/software-release.md

     specific ad-hoc testing.
     (If appropriate, consider proposing extensions to the automated test suite.)

-We expect that in most cases, this process of updating and testing the *osg-prelease* repository will be less than one day.
+We expect that in most cases, this process of updating and testing the *osg-prerelease* repository will be less than one day.
 If there are urgent security updates to release, this process may be shortened.